Giacinto Gorga Dead, Teresa Giudice & Joe Gorga’s Father Dies At 76

 Giacinto Gorga has had some health issues over the years that seem to have gotten worse after his wife Antonia died back in 2017.
 Shortly after her passing, Giacinto had a mild case of pneumonia.
 He seems to have struggled with lung-related issues since then and has been in and out of the hospital.
 His most recent pneumonia diagnosis came just before the holidays.

-Giacinto was most recently hospitalized in January.
-The reason for his most recent hospitalization is unclear at this time.
+Giacinto was most recently hospitalized in January, though the reason for the hospitalization is unclear at this time.

 Teresa and Joe’s mother Antonia had pneumonia when she died a few years ago.
 She was just 66 years old.